laszlourszuly/basic_blockchain/README.md

 ### `GET /transactions`

 Returns all pending transactions which haven't been included in a block yet.
+This endpoint is primarilly for debugging purpouses.

 ### `GET /block`

-Starts mining the next block from a snapshot of the currently pending transactions and either times out after 40 seconds or delivers the newly mined block (which then already is added internally to the local chain).
+Starts mining the next block from a snapshot of the currently pending transactions and either times out after 40 seconds or delivers the newly mined block (which internally has already been added to the local chain).
+This endpoint is primarilly for debugging purpouses.
+A new mining process is ideally started as soon as the former is finished or aborted by a peer node propagating a new block it has mined.

 ### `GET /blockchain`